Medicine: Graduate Entry (MBBCh)

-As you progress through the programme you will find there is increasing emphasis on the acquisition of clinical skills, initially in a simulated environment progressing to extended clinical placements with increasing responsibility in hospital and community settings throughout Wales.
+As you progress through the programme you will find there is increasing emphasis on your acquisition of clinical skills, initially in a simulated environment progressing to extended clinical placements with increasing responsibility in hospital and community settings throughout Wales.
 Throughout the course, you are expected to display the professional attributes of a doctor in training.

 The Medicine programme is recognised as a Primary Medical Qualification under the Medical Act, and graduates of the programme may apply for provisional registration with the General Medical Council.

 Whilst an undergraduate at Cardiff University you will benefit from:

 - An innovative spiral curriculum based on evidence gathered from across the world;

 - Having the whole of Wales as your classroom, meaning you get a breadth of clinical experience from small, rural GP practices and small cottage hospitals to fast-paced city A&E departments and complex surgical specialties;

 - A smooth transfer into the first year of your career as a doctor.

 'Wales is a great place to study Medicine, for so many reasons.
 The course combines early, hands-on clinical learning, with innovative teaching from leaders in their field.
 These are renowned academics and talented clinicians who are passionate about medical education and, in my experience, always happy to help.
 We get to see patients early on and experiencing medicine in different communities across Wales helps a lot when it’s time to choose our future specialties.'